Aji Pineapple Peppers – A Productive and Tasty Chili

 In Spanish, “aji” translates to “chili pepper.”
 So, saying aji pineapple pepper is somewhat repetitive.
 In South America, there are countless aji varieties, many of which are from the C. baccatum species.

-The aji pineapple gets its name from it’s unique flavor among baccatum types.
-Many baccatum peppers have a mild, sweet and fruity flavor.
+The aji pineapple gets its name from its unique flavor among baccatum types.
+Many of these peppers have a mild, sweet and fruity flavor.
 However, the aji pineapple has a much more tart, citrusy, and floral taste.

 When it comes to heat, the aji pineapple is no show stopper.
-However, this makes the peppers appealing to a much wider audience, and perfect for medium-heat hot sauces.
+However, this makes the peppers appealing to a much wider audience, perfect for making medium-heat hot sauces.

 The aji pineapple rates between 20,000-30,000 SHUs on the Scoville scale.
-They offer a decent punch, around the same heat level as a serrano pepper.
+They offer a decent punch, a bit hotter than a typical serrano pepper.

 If you’re looking to grow something with more kick, browse the many pepper varieties that you can grow at home.
 Even within the baccatum species, there are some hotter ajis, like the sugar rush peppers.